gamalasker/commons/README.md

 # commons

-Don't use this library for commercial purposes, because it's used as a collection of code for Gamalasker Apps
+Don't use this library for commercial purposes, because it shouldn't be used as a library for other apps